ONLYOFFICE/docspace-api-sdk-javascript/docs/PeopleUserTypeApi.md

 let Bearer = defaultClient.authentications['Bearer'];
 Bearer.accessToken = "YOUR ACCESS TOKEN"

-let apiInstance = new DocspaceApiJavascript.PeopleUserTypeApi();
+let apiInstance = new Api.PeopleUserTypeApi();
-let type = new DocspaceApiJavascript.EmployeeType(); // EmployeeType | The new user type.
+let type = new Api.EmployeeType(); // EmployeeType | The new user type.
 let opts = {
-  'updateMembersRequestDto': new DocspaceApiJavascript.UpdateMembersRequestDto() // UpdateMembersRequestDto | The request parameters for updating the user information.
+  'updateMembersRequestDto': new Api.UpdateMembersRequestDto() // UpdateMembersRequestDto | The request parameters for updating the user information.
 };
 apiInstance.updateUserType(type, opts, (error, data, response) => {
   if (error) {